sunilvb/stellar-bank/README.md

 ![alt text](docs/stellarchain.png)
 Make sure you switch the network to TESTNET as shown and then enter the account number.
-Then enter to see 10,000 Lumens and their equavalent values in othe currencies.
+Then enter to see 10,000 Lumens and their equivalent values in othe currencies.
 Know that this is just testing money and not real :-)

 ### Querying the balance